The only high you will get from wearing hemp clothes is knowing you are contributing to a greener planet.

 Cannabis is the Latin name for the plant species Hemp.
 For a very long time hemp or industrial hemp were confused with the cannabis plant that serves as a source for the drug marijuana and the drug preparation hashish.
 This confusion stemmed from the fact that some species of cannabis have different characteristics than others.
 This led hemp to be banned in many states and countries for several decades.

 There are three recognised species of hemp, Cannabis Indica, Cannabis Sativa and Cannabis Ruderalis.
 In this article I am focusing of the Hemp species Cannabis Sativa, or industrial hemp.

-The big difference between hemp and marijuana, is that marijuana contains an intoxicating substance called THC (tetrahydrocannabinol), where as hemp contains negligible amounts of THC, so you cannot get you high on hemp.
+The big difference between hemp and marijuana, is that marijuana contains an intoxicating substance called THC (tetrahydrocannabinol).
+Hemp on the other hand, contains negligible amounts of THC, so you cannot get you high on hemp.
 The dried weight of marijuana can contain as much as 30% THC where as hemp has less than 0.3%.

 Recent changes in growing hemp

-The fairly recent legalization of cannabis in many states and countries, means that the hemp plant is seeing a revival and there has been a big surge in the cultivation of hemp.
-This is leading to a big increase in the production of hemp fiber and hemp clothes are therefore becoming more available.
+The fairly recent legalization of cannabis in many states and countries, means that the hemp plant is seeing a revival.
+Thus, there has been a big surge in the cultivation of hemp.
+This is leading to a big increase in the production of hemp fiber, and hemp clothes are therefore becoming more available.

 Approximately a thousand years ago hemp was one of the first plants to be spun into usable fiber.
 Today it is grown in the main for the industrial uses of it’s by products.
 The fibers and stalks are used to make fabric for clothing, building insulation, construction materials, paper, animal feed and bio fuel.